skulltech/sumit-ghosh.com/_posts/2016-12-31-email-structure-and-how-to-trace-it.md

 We all have received fake spam mail telling us that we’ve won million dollars at some point in our life.
 Maybe one day you receive a threatening email or a simple phishing mail, and you want to find out who did it so that you can hack him in return.
 To do that you need to know the IP address of the mail server sending the email.
 In this article I’m gonna show you how to do that, after introducing you to the basics of the structure of an _Internet Message_ or simply, _Email_.

-Email is one of oldest mode of communication through a computer network (usually the Internet) which is still popular today.
+Email is one of oldest mode of communication through a computer network—usually the Internet—which is still popular today.
 The Email which we are familiar with was standardized and came into popular usage in the early 1970s, and it has been a core foundation of the Internet since then.
 Nowadays we all use a fancy web interface or mobile app to send and view received emails, so we don’t have to worry about how is it working.
 But that isn’t enough for a hacker, is it?
 If we don’t know the detailed intricacies of its mechanism, how can we exploit it or do something advanced with it?
 So, keep reading!

 ## The Internet Message Format